Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 I smirked.
 “I’m aware.
 Trust me.”

 “Then why are you siding with the label?
 You know it’s bollocks.”
-He leveled me with a look, sharp and questioning.
+He levelled me with a look, sharp and questioning.

 The thing was, I believed we could meet the brief without losing ourselves.
 He didn’t.

 And the truth?
 I loved a lust-filled track.
 Always had.
-Whole Lotta Love was one of my favorites for that reason alone—every moan, every gritty riff, every unhinged solo dripping with raw need.
+Whole Lotta Love was one of my favourites for that reason alone.
+Every moan, every gritty riff, every unhinged solo dripping with raw need.
 It was sex and art and sound, tangled together until it became something transcendent.

 And if I was being honest, I wanted to make it with him.
 Maybe that was reckless.
 Maybe I was ignoring Henry and the label and chasing what I wanted.
 Reaching toward the flame just to see how good the burn might feel.